 From sugar detox to juice fasts to the bone broth diet, it seems like there’s a cleanse for everything these days.
-So it’s no wonder the idea of a social media detox has entered the healthy-living landscape.
-Social media can keep us connected, but it can also wreak havoc on our wellbeing.
+So it’s no wonder the idea of a social-media detox has entered the healthy-living landscape — social media can keep us connected, but it can also wreak havoc on our well-being.

 “Social media use triggers the same brain systems that respond to novelty and pleasure in other contexts — including the same systems that respond to cocaine,” says Melissa Hunt, licensed clinical psychologist and associate director of clinical training in the department of psychology at the University of Pennsylvania.

-So if you find yourself thinking about social media all the time — for example, you can’t even get through a Netflix special without glancing at your newsfeed — you may need to step away for a bit.
+So if you find yourself thinking about social media all the time — for example, you can’t even get through a Netflix special without glancing at your newsfeed — you may need to step away for a detox.

-2. You feel lonely and disconnected.
+2. You Feel Lonely and Disconnected

-In a study titled No More Fomo: Limiting Social Media Decreases Loneliness and Depression, Hunt and her colleagues found that participants who limited their social media use to 10 minutes a day reported significantly lower levels of loneliness compared to those who did not limit social media use.
+In a study titled No More FOMO: Limiting Social Media Decreases Loneliness and Depression, Hunt and her colleagues found that participants who limited their social media use to 10 minutes a day reported significantly lower levels of loneliness compared to those who did not limit social media use.

 By spending less time on social media, you may be more likely to spend time engaging in activities that help you feel truly connected to people around you — like taking a yoga class, going on a coffee date, or even just running to the grocery store.

-3. You’re anxious all the time.
+3. You’re Anxious All the Time

 Feel jittery, but not sure why?
 Several studies have linked social media use to increased levels of anxiety — and the more platforms you use, the more anxiety you may experience.